 2017-18 Scholarship Recipients

-Madison Trilling is a junior attending Millersville University majoring in Applied Engineering & Technology Management with a concentration in Graphic Communication with a double major in Communication Studies.
-She will be working as the graphics intern at Millersville’s Center for Student Involvement and Leadership this year.
+Madison Trilling is a senior attending Millersville University studying Applied Engineering/Technology Management with a concentration in Graphic Communication and a double major in Communication Studies.
+This past summer Madison worked for Turkey Hill working as the graphics intern.
 Madison’s interest in graphics and print developed during her time in high school.

 The Susquehanna Litho Foundation